-Henry Z Shelton, Jr. has been Vice President, Finance and Chief Financial Officer of USEC since 1993.
+Henry Z Shelton, Jr. has been Senior Vice President and Chief Financial Officer of USEC since January 1999.
+From 1993 to 1998, he served as Vice President, Finance and Chief Financial Officer.
 From 1989 to 1993, Mr. Shelton served as a Board member and Vice President, Finance for Sun International Exploration and Production Company, a subsidiary of the Sun Company, Inc., headquartered in London, England.
 Previously, Mr. Shelton worked for the Sun Company organization for 23 years.